 All the tips and tricks are given in the previous paragraphs.
 Now, practice the tips in the shuffled table given below.

 Coloring Numbers Using 8 Times Table Chart

 You will find 20 sets of numbers on each of the following pages.
 Color the numbers that are multiples of 8 on each of the pages.
 This will help you find all the multiples of 8 that are between numbers 1-100.

 You can see some multiplications in the following image.
 Their answers are also given, but not in the same order.
 Find the answer to each multiplication and match them by drawing a line.

-Circle Your Answers on the Number Line
+8 Times Table on the Number Line

 In the following PDF, you will find some number lines with several numbers written on them.
 Your job is to find the numbers that are multiples of 8 and make circles around them.

 8 Times Table Dice Count and Multiply Activity